Skip to Main Content

 People don't read web pages like books.
 They tend to:

-• Look for relevant information that will help them accomplish a given task.
+• Look for relevant information that will help them accomplish a task

 You can make guides more user-friendly when you: